Boost your libido with aphrodisiac foods

 natural stimulant

-The leaves of ginkgo biloba have been consumed since the 1950s following German medical research, but this anti-fatigue plant has been used for several thousand years by the Chinese.
-It is notably used to treat anxiety, memory loss, and attention problems.
+The leaves of ginkgo biloba have been consumed since the 1950s, following German medical research, but this anti-fatigue plant has been used for several thousand years by the Chinese.
+It is notably used to treat anxiety, memory loss, and lack of attention.

-Its beneficial effects on libido come, as with many aphrodisiacs, from its positive effect on blood circulation.
+Its beneficial effects on libido come, like many aphrodisiacs, from its positive action on blood circulation.

-It is consumed in the form of extracts, infusions or decoctions (20 to 40 grams of fresh flowers or 2 to 3 tablespoons of dried flowers).
+It is consumed in the form of extracts, herbal teas, or decoctions (20 to 40 grams of fresh flowers or 2 to 3 spoonfuls of dried flowers).

 6. Clove